Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnScriptSend(ply_bits, event, args)`

 ## `OnChatMsg`

-### Description

-Called when a message appears in the game chat.
+`Called when a message appears in the game chat.`

 | Argument | Type   | Description                    |
 | -------- | ------ | ------------------------------ |